Cold email best practices: 8 tips to be successful with cold outreach

 “I know many podcasters struggle with building their audience.
 Livestreaming is one way to grow it quickly.
 Are you interested in trying this to drive audience growth quicker?”

 Alex mentioned that it’s so important to share some success metrics.
 For example, who has this product helped before, and how successful was it for them?
-Give some examples, maybe numbers and other relevant specifics.
+Give some examples, maybe numbers, and other relevant specifics.

-Call to action
+Good call to action

 From there, have a solid call to action, which could include: